Paul-Ferrell/hpctoolkit/doc/FORMATS.md

 `meta.db` Context Tree section
 -------------------------------
-> The Context Tree section lists the calling contexts observed during the
+> The Context Tree section lists the source-level calling contexts in which
-> application's execution, expanded with additional source-level context to
+> performance data was gathered during application runtime.
+Each context
+> ({Ctx} below) represents a source-level (lexical) context, and these can be
+> nested to create paths in the tree:
+>
+>     function foo()
+>       loop at foo.c:12
+>         line foo.c:15
+>           instruction libfoo.so@0x10123
+>
+> The relation between contexts may be enclosing lexical context (as above), or
+> can be marked as a call of various types (see `relation` below):
+>
+>     instruction libfoo.so@0x10123
+>       [normal call to] function bar()
+>         line bar.c:57
+>           [inlined call to] function baz()
+>             instruction libbar.so@0x25120
-> aid manual performance analysis.
+>
+> Although some patterns in the context tree are more common than others, the
+> format is very flexible and will allow almost any nested structure.
+It is up
+> to the reader to interpret the context tree as appropriate.

 The Context Tree section starts with the following header: